learn-co-curriculum/dsc-v3-tableau-public-customizing-data-sources/README.md

 > Are there any other anticipated obstacles to accessing this data, like problems with use agreements?

 #### 2. What shape is the data and how clean is it?
-These questions ask you to think about __Data Quality__ and how it can be managed and improved.
+These questions ask you to think about **Data Quality** and how it can be managed and improved.

 1. Do I need to transform the data before it can be used?
-> If you have wide format data, you may want to consider transforming it to long before building a relationship with that data.
+> If you have wide-format data, you may want to consider transforming it too long before building a relationship with that data.
-> You can also use __Swap__ in the __Command bar__ of your workspace to do this transformation!
+> You can also use **Swap** in the **Command bar** of your workspace to do this transformation!
 2. Do I need a pipeline or a way to clean the data before connecting different data sources?
 Can I do any of these transformations natively in Tableau?
 > Sometimes, you may want to perform certain transformations or exclude data before connecting to another data set to improve the success of unions or joins.

 #### 3. How can the data be combined?
-These questions ask you to think about your __Data Model__ or the structure of the links between your data sources.
+These questions ask you to think about your **Data Model** or the structure of the links between your data sources.

 1. Is my data spread across multiple systems?
 If so, what kind of links can I create?
-> For example, if you are working with two remote government databases from two separate agencies that both contain name and address data for individuals, you can create a relationship between those data sets using name and address fields the link?
+> For example, if you are working with two remote government databases from two separate agencies that both contain the name and address data for individuals, you can create a relationship between those data sets using the name and address fields in the link.
 2. Are there any existing links between my sources?
-> Imagine that you are connected to two different workbooks -- __Customer Accounts__ and __Customer Past Due Accounts__.
-It is likely, that __Customer Past Due Accounts__ was generated by filtering __Customer Accounts__ -- which means that links between them already exist -- the Customer and their balance due.
+> Imagine that you are connected to two different workbooks -- **Customer Accounts** and **Customer Past Due Accounts**.
+It is likely, that **Customer Past Due Accounts** was generated by filtering **Customer Accounts** -- which means that links between them already exist -- the Customer and their balance due.

 #### 4. Why does the user need the data?
-These questions ask you to think about your __User Experience__ and if you data source is improving or hindering the users' success.
+These questions ask you to think about your **User Experience** and if your data source is improving or hindering the users' success.
 1. Are the table and column names understandable?
-> You can make the data source more friendly for your end user by customizing table and column names for your use case when they are non existent or not informative.
+> You can make the data source more friendly for your end user by customizing table and column names for your use case when they are nonexistent or not informative.
 2. Does the organization of the data make sense for my use case?
-> We can improve the usability of this data by removing irrelevant columns and merging relevant columns into better curated tables.
+> We can improve the usability of this data by removing irrelevant columns and merging relevant columns into better-curated tables.
-3. Is the meta data informative?
+3. Is the metadata informative?
 > If not, you might consider making it more robust to improve how informative your data source is.

 #### 5. Who should be accessing the data source?
-These questions ask you to think about __Scalability, Security, and Discoverability__ and how you can manage these three interests.
+These questions ask you to think about **Scalability, Security, and Discoverability** and how you can manage these three interests.
 1. How many people need to access the data source?
 (Scalability)
 > If you expect that the data source will have a high volume of requests from users, it is important to find out if your underlying data resources can meet those demands.
-> If you are unsure of the demands on your data source during production, do you have a plan to scale?
+> If you are unsure of the demands on your data source during production, do you have the plan to scale?
 2. Do all of my users have the necessary access permissions for the underlying resources?
 (Security)
 > How secure are the underlying resources?
 Will my data source undermine the security of these resources?
 > Do my end users have permission to access the underlying data source?
 Is it possible for them to get permission?